Surprisingly, school can trigger headaches in children. Learn why and find out what you can do about it.

 Food and hydration

 “It’s important for children to have regular meals.
-Skipping meals causes blood sugar to drop, which can trigger a headache,” Hearnsberger says.
+Skipping meals causes blood sugar to drop, which can trigger a headache,” Hearnsberger said.
 “And hydration is probably the most important lifestyle factor in headache prevention.”

 However, she notes that certain foods can trigger headaches in some individuals.
 She suggests keeping a headache journal to note when headaches occur and what the child ate in the previous 12 hours.
 You may see a pattern.

 Eye strain can trigger headaches in children.
 A parent who suspects that to be the only cause should take his or her child to see an optometrist or ophthalmologist.

 When to see a doctor for headaches in children